-Despite this underlying idea, the sixth Images on the Mountain has nevertheless become a traditional sculpture exhibition and thus ties in with, for example, the previous edition of the Sonsbeek exhibition.
-On the other hand, something like this clearly shows that an exhibition in a park is by no means an outdated idea, it depends on who you invite to it.
+Despite this underlying idea, the sixth Images on the Mountain has nevertheless become a traditional sculpture exhibition and thus ties in with the previous edition of the Sonsbeek exhibition.
+On the other hand, the exhibition clearly shows that an exhibition in a park is not an outdated idea, it depends on who you invite to it.
 It is striking that Wageningen is looking for it in a generation that is slightly older than the up and coming young guard in Arnhem.
-Even Guiseppe Penone, prominently present at Sonsbeek 86, is now popping up in Wageningen again.
-Penone, who combines natural materials and shapes in his work, makes a number of bronze strands follow the shape of a tree branch in the sculpture he placed in Wageningen and placed the sculpture to the side of a sma path.
+Even prominently Guiseppe Penone, present at Sonsbeek 86, is now popping up in Wageningen again.

+Penone, who combines natural materials and shapes in his work, allows a number of bronze strands to follow the shape of a tree branch in the sculpture that he placed in Wageningen and placed the sculpture aside a narrow path.
 He proves once again to be great in the combination of nature and culture and is the one who goes the most in this exhibition.
-He works much more subtly than Balduin Romberg, who simply crowns a sawn-off tree stump with a massive iron plate.
+He works much more subtly than Balduin Romberg, who simply crowns a sawn-off tree stump with a massive icerun plate.